What does my payment have to be to keep my account out of collections?

 How can I get a copy of my medical records?

 You must sign a release in order for UMC Physicians to give you your medical records or to send them to another

 physician.
 You need to contact the physician's office to request a release of medical records form.

 They will have you sign the release and give you a copy of your records.
 There are no medical records

 I do not have any insurance, can I still get a discount?

-If your account is in good standings your physician can elect to give you a discount.
+If your account is in good standing your physician can elect to give you a discount for payment in full.

 What is a co-pay?

-have co-pays on laboratory and x-ray services, prescriptions, procedures, etc. Every
+Some insurance companies have co-pays on laboratory and x-ray services, prescriptions, procedures, etc.

-insurance company is different so you should be able to refer to your plan documents
+Every insurance company is different so you should be able to refer to your plan documents and/or your

 What is a deductible?